 In March 2015, ECS launched the first Navigation Center in the US in the Mission District.

-In November, took over the Henry Hotel, ECS's 11th supportive housing site.
+In November, ECS took over the Henry Hotel, the 11th supportive housing site in San Francisco.

 THE AUBURN OPENS TO HOMELESS MILITARY VETERANS